sushil7276/cource_project/Backend-README.md

 > >
 ***Auth***
  - **IsAuthenticated** To make APIs accessible by logged in User
- - **AuthorizeSubscribers** To make APIs accessible only by Subscribers
+ - **AuthorizeSubscribers** To make APIs accessible only to Subscribers
  -  **AuthorizeAdmin** To make APIs accessible only by Admin